 Two years later he got back to his home country Germany, where he soon started his own publishing business under the label Art Domain Whois Publisher in 2006.

-Finally in 2017, he turned intensely to the enlightening teachings of Vajrayana Buddhism, and two years later, received the Phowa practice during a retreat with Chagdud Khadro, henceforth followed by other useful initiations and empowerments from other lamas.
+Finally in 2017, he turned intensely to the enlightening teachings of Vajrayana Buddhism, and two years later, received authorization and initiation for Amitabha meditation and Phowa Practice during a retreat with Chagdud Khadro.
+In 2020, he further received as another main practice authorization and initiation into Tummo Practice of the Inner Fire of Bliss by Tulku Lobsang Rinpoche.